Overview

 Health Care FSA

-Pairs with the Surest Plan, Choice Exclusive (EPO) Plan and Kaiser HMO only; also available if you waive Commvault medical coverage.
+Pairs with any medical plan except the Choice Plus Savings Plan; also available if you waive Commvault medical coverage.

 • Contribute up to $3,200 annually to help cover eligible medical, dental, and vision expenses.